mariam-tahaa/Functional-Programming-with-Scala/README.md

   * **Fault Tolerance:** Employs `Try` and `Either` to ensure a single malformed row doesn't crash the entire pipeline.
   * **Memory Efficiency:** Processes data in dynamic chunks, keeping RAM usage stable even with 10M+ rows.
   * **Top-2 Average Logic:** If an order qualifies for multiple discounts, the engine automatically averages the **top two** highest values.
+  * **Scalability** If you want to add rules any time just put your new functions' of rules in the list, and run your pipeline.

 -----